FBI chief asked Justice to refute Trump wiretap claim

 Trump is "requesting that as part of their investigation into Russian activity, the congressional intelligence committees exercise their oversight authority to determine whether executive branch investigative powers were abused in 2016," Spicer said.
 While Trump repeatedly tweeted about Obama during the weekend, Spicer's statement said "neither the White House nor the President will comment further until such oversight is conducted."

 The Sunday news interview shows focused on the Trump wiretap allegation, the campaign’s alleged contacts with Russian officials and Attorney General Jeff Sessions’ decision last week to recuse himself from any investigation of the 2016 presidential race.
-The recusal came after press reports established that Sessions, a Trump campaign surrogate, testified under oath during his confirmation hearing that he had not met with Russian officials but had in fact met twice with Russian Ambassador Sergey Kislyak.
+The recusal came after news reports established that though Sessions testified under oath during his confirmation hearing that he, being a Trump campaign surrogate, had not met with Russian officials, he had in fact met twice with Russian Ambassador Sergey Kislyak.
+Session’s spokeswoman Sarah Isgur Flores said he met with the ambassador in his capacity as a senator.

-Former CIA and Defense Secretary Leon Panetta, on CBS’ Face the Nation, said that Trump is making the same mistake other presidents have during scandals by seeking to “divert attention, trying to obfuscate, trying to cover up,” but that truth will come out.
+Former CIA director and Defense secretary Leon Panetta, on CBS’ Face the Nation, said that Trump is making the same mistake other presidents have during scandals by seeking to “divert attention, trying to obfuscate, trying to cover up,” but that truth will come out.

 “This issue is not going away,” he said.
 “There’s too much here.”